Installing and Configuring PASW

 - To configure memory and disk overcommit for your Windows Diego Cells, follow the steps below:

-Click Errands.
-Pivotal recommends that you set the Install HWC Buildpack Errand to On.
-This ensures that you receive the most up-to-date HWC Buildpack.
+Select Errands.
+To esnure that you receive the most up-to-date HWC buildpack, set the Install HWC Buildpack Errand to On.

-To configure your tile resources, perform the following steps:
+To configure your tile resources, do the following:

 - Navigate to the Resource Config pane of the PASW tile.

 - Use the dropdown menus to configure Windows Diego Cell.
-For more information, see Disk Size of Windows Diego Cells.
+For more information, see Disk Size of Windows Diego Cells below.

 - Click Save.

 Note: If you use vSphere, you must create your own stemcell.
 The default root disk size of Windows stemcells v1803.2 and later in the 1803 line is 30 GB.
 Pivotal recommends setting the root disk size of your Windows stemcell for vSphere to 30 GB.
 For more information, see Creating a Windows Stemcell for vSphere Manually or Creating a Windows Stemcell for vSphere Using stembuild (Beta).

 Go to Stemcell Library.